StoreCore

 ('COMMAND_PRINT', 'pt-PT', 'Imprimir…');

 In some cases verbs are included in the translation memory for reference purposes and consistency.
-For example, the verb to print may in Dutch be translated as printen, afdrukken, or drukken.
-The definition printen of VERB_PRINT thus indicates the preferred translation for Dutch.
+For example, the English verb to print has three common translations in Dutch: “printen”, “afdrukken”, and “drukken”.
+The definition printen of VERB_PRINT in nl-NL thus indicates the preferred translation for Dutch (nl-NL) in the Netherlands (NL).

 Errors and exceptions